ministryofjustice/moj-frontend/docs/components/interruption-card.md

 ## How to use

+### What to add to it

+The interruption card should only contain:

+- a heading
+- paragraph content (with bullets but no other styling)
+- a button (or link) to continue
+- a button (or link) to go back

+Do not add form elements (such as radio buttons) to it, as this is not accessible.

+There’s not enough research on including images in interruption cards.
+There's [GOV.UK Design System guidance on images](https://design-system.service.gov.uk/styles/images/).

+### Colours

+The component follows the [GOV.UK Design System colour palette](https://design-system.service.gov.uk/styles/colour/):

+- the background is gov.uk-colour (‘blue’)
+- the text is gov.uk-colour (‘white’)
+- buttons and links use the [GOV.UK Design System inverse modifier class](https://design-system.service.gov.uk/styles/links/#links-on-dark-backgrounds)

+No other button colours should be used, for example those for [GOV.UK Design System secondary or warning buttons](https://design-system.service.gov.uk/components/button/#secondary-buttons).

+### Height and width

+The interruption card has no minimum or maximum height - it resizes to its contents.
+It works well with fairly short, concise content.
+Adding a lot of content will detract from its impact.

+It should always be presented as full width, with the content spanning two-thirds width for content.

+### Other parts of the page

+The interruption card should be the only body content on a page.
+Other elements on the page must be persistent, such as the header, footer, phase banner, person profile, breadcrumb or back link.

+Do not add form elements such as radio buttons underneath the component.
+They are not accessible.
+This would also turn it into a banner, risking the content being missed.

 ### How often to use it

 This interruption card works well when used sparingly.
 This maintains its significance and keeps it distinct from standard service pattern pages.